AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/Topologies/Or/tc_set.rst

 Check DC on a decision of the form "A or else B"
 =================================================

-Check DC on a decision of the form ``A or else
+Check DC for a decision of the form ``A or else
 B`` in various contexts.

 .. qmlink:: TCIndexImporter